stroeradu1994/kill-port/README.md

 # kill-port
-A small Java FX windows application that allows you to kill hanging ports
+A small Java FX windows application that allows you to kill process that are running on a specific port.

+Download and run Kill Port.exe